adamsilver/adamsilver.io-jekyll/_drafts/2019-01-01-dont-use-ajax-to-remedy-personalised-content-on-cached-pages.md

 ---
 layout: post
-title:  "Using AJAX to personalise the page"
+title:  "Don't use AJAX to remedy personalisated content on cached pages"
 date:   2019-01-01 09:00:01
 categories:
 ---